nisaacdz/ypf-backend/README.md

 DRIZZLE

-1. For selecting only one item with a UNIQUE column, consider using the dbConfig.query.[TableName].findOne(), instead of the db.select()
+1. For selecting only one item with a UNIQUE column, consider using the db.query.[TableName].findOne(), instead of the db.select()

 PR